 Action A5

-Project Description

-What was the reason to commission this study?
-First of all the study sought out to understand and investigate the constituents that each of the major industrial sectors in the Maltese Islands being specified in this action is discharging (or can potentially discharge) in its effluent.

-The industrial sectors that were involved in this study are as follows:

-It is important to point out that this assessment did not involve sampling and analysis of waste water and in turn it adopted an auditing approach in order to gather data in relation to the activities of each entity in relation to discharge of trade effluent to sewer and management practices of hazardous waste disposal.
-Moreover, for each entity the key chemical parameters of interest which might be present in waste water were highlighted.

-The study aimed at producing a number of reports; these included individual sectorial reports where the findings from each entity audited was portrayed.
-Apart from this, a Final report including a summary of the individual sectorial reports and also highlighting the areas which can be used for sampling in a further waste water monitoring programme was submitted.
-The finalised reports were submitted to the WSC on the 21st January 2020.

 Results of the Study

-The study has highlighted a number of issues which included the following:
+The study has highlighted several issues which include the following:

-It is difficult to streamline operational processes for entities operating within the same sector; In the Maltese industrial reality there are a number of examples of entities working in the same sector however having a different approach and scale in production.
+It is difficult to streamline operational processes for entities operating within the same sector - in the Maltese industrial reality there are a number of examples of entities working in the same sector, however having a different approach and scale in production.

-Consumption of water is extremely varied and is generally industry specific e.g. wineries/breweries, Pharmaceutical Mfg., Healthcare and Laundries;
+Consumption of water is extremely varied and is generally industry specific (e.g. wineries/breweries, Pharmaceutical Mfg., Healthcare and Laundries);

-Problem with water softeners and the regen backwashes due to high salinity; This problem is very real since currently there is no alternative to softening of hard water for use without the need of a Reverse Osmosis plant.
+Problem with water softeners and the regen backwashes due to high salinity -this problem is very real since currently there is no alternative to softening of hard water for use without the need of a Reverse Osmosis plant.
 The major stumbling block for the correct disposal of regeneration backwashes is that currently there is no real alternative to discharge to sewer.

-Lack of separation between trade and domestic effluent waste water lines; This issue is more of a regulatory nature since the Sewer Discharge Control Regulations only focus on the trade effluent.
-Thus in those premises where there is no sewer line dedicated to trade effluent will increase the difficulty to discern whether waste water discharged is compliant to the law.
+Lack of separation between trade and domestic effluent waste-water lines - this issue is more of a regulatory nature since the Sewer Discharge Control Regulations only focus on the trade effluent.
+Thus, in those premises where there is no sewer line dedicated to trade effluent will increase the difficulty to discern whether waste water discharged is compliant to the law.

-Pollution hotspots: some industry types are concentrated in industrial zones such as pharma mfg. however others (offset printers) are more spread outside of industrial zones;
+Pollution hotspots - some industry types are concentrated in industrial zones such as pharma mfg. however others (offset printers) are more spread outside of industrial zones.

-Risk assessment matrix developed to help out in classification of risk from a given industry; Matrix is based on a number of variables such as:
+Risk assessment matrix developed to support in classification of risk from a given industry - matrix is based on a number of variables such as:

 Presence of a quality management system (ISO 9001 & 14001);